Arab leaders gather to endorse counterproposal to Trump's Gaza plan, with ceasefire's fate uncertain

 CAIRO — (AP) — Arab leaders meeting in Cairo on Tuesday are set to endorse a counterproposal to U.S. President Donald Trump's call for the Gaza Strip to be depopulated and transformed into a beach destination, even as the continuation of the Israel-Hamas ceasefire is uncertain.

-The summit hosted by Egyptian President Abdel-Fattah el-Sissi is expected to include the leaders of regional heavyweights Saudi Arabia and the United Arab Emirates, whose support is crucial for any postwar plan.
+The summit hosted by Egyptian President Abdel-Fattah el-Sissi included the foreign ministers of regional heavyweights Saudi Arabia and the United Arab Emirates, whose support is crucial for any postwar plan.

-Israel has meanwhile embraced what it says is an alternative U.S. proposal for the ceasefire itself and the release of hostages taken in Hamas' Oct.
-7, 2023, attack that triggered the war.
-It has blocked the entry of food, fuel, medicine and other supplies to Gaza to try to get Hamas to accept the new proposal and has warned of additional consequences, raising fears of a return to war.
+Israel has embraced what it says is an alternative U.S. proposal for the ceasefire itself and the release of hostages taken in Hamas' attack on southern Israel on Oct.
+7, 2023, which triggered the war.
+It has blocked the entry of food, fuel, medicine and other supplies to Gaza to try to get Hamas to accept the new proposal and has warned of additional consequences, raising fears of a return to fighting.

 The new plan would require Hamas to release half its remaining hostages — the militant group’s main bargaining chip — in exchange for a ceasefire extension and a promise to negotiate a lasting truce.
 Israel made no mention of releasing more Palestinian prisoners — a key component of the first phase.

-Egypt has developed a postwar plan in which Palestinians would be relocated to safe areas inside Gaza equipped with mobile homes while its cities are rebuilt.
+Egypt has developed a postwar plan in which Palestinians would be relocated to safe areas inside Gaza, and equipped with mobile homes while its cities are rebuilt.
 Hamas would cede power to an interim administration of political independents until a reformed Palestinian Authority can assume control.

 Palestinian President Mahmoud Abbas, head of the Western-backed authority and an opponent of Hamas, was attending the summit.

 Israel has ruled out any role for the Palestinian Authority in Gaza and, along with the United States, has demanded Hamas' disarmament.
-Hamas, which does not accept Israel's existence, has said it is willing to cede power in Gaza to other Palestinians but will not give up its arms until there is a Palestinian state.
+Hamas, which doesn't accept Israel's existence, has said that it's willing to cede power in Gaza to other Palestinians, but won't give up its arms until there is a Palestinian state.

+An early draft of the statement endorsing the plan called for a “permanent and just solution” for the Palestinian cause, and for the U.N.
+Security Council to deploy international peacekeepers in Gaza and the Israeli-occupied West Bank.
+The mention of peacekeepers was dropped from a later draft.

+Israel has vowed to maintain open-ended security control over both territories, which it captured in the 1967 Mideast war and which Palestinians want for their future state.
+Israel’s government and most of its political class are opposed to Palestinian statehood.

-Trump shocked the region last month when he suggested Gaza’s roughly 2 million Palestinians be resettled in other countries.
-He said the United States would take ownership of the war-ravaged territory and redevelop it into a Middle Eastern “Riviera.”
+Trump shocked the region last month when he suggested that Gaza’s roughly 2 million Palestinians be resettled in other countries.
+He said that the United States would take ownership of the territory and redevelop it into a Middle Eastern “Riviera.”

 Israeli Prime Minister Benjamin Netanyahu embraced the proposal, which was roundly rejected by Palestinians, Arab countries and human rights experts, who said it would likely violate international law.